-This is a new digital book by double Gold Medallist Niall Matheson.
+This is a new digital, repeat digital, book by double Gold Medallist Niall Matheson.
 It has more than 50 tunes covering every genre of pipe music from ceòl mòr to jigs and reels.
 The composer’s works have already met with considerable acclaim.
 They are steeped in Highland character and lore, truly traditional but also modern.
 The book takes its name from Fyrish, a small hill monument behind Alness in Easter Ross pictured on the front cover.

 The book has a page on the stories behind the titles of the tunes and also two full pages of very interesting photos of Niall covering his family and piping career.
 All tunes are perfectly laid out by expert designer Colin Melville in clear computer-based notation.